 415 West Washington Demolition Update

 This project involves the demolition of buildings located at 415 West Washington Street, with exception of the chimney, which will be preserved.
 The Historic District Commission approved the demolition of the site.
-Demolition work will begin in September 2024 and is expected to be completed by the end of 2024.
+Demolition work will begin in September 2024 and is expected to be completed in early 2025.
 Future development of this site is not a part of this demolition project.
 Parking at the 415 West Washington site will not be permitted during demolition activities.

-Demolition of the buildings located at 721 N. Main Street are also included in this project and demolition will begin in November and is expected to be completed by the end of 2024.
+Demolition of the buildings located at 721 N. Main Street are also included in this project and demolition will begin in November and is expected to be completed in early 2025.
 For questions or concerns, email [email protected] or call 734.794.6230.

 415 W. Washington (“415") is one of several sites that the Ann Arbor City Council